DotBots/PyDotBot/README.md

 and provide a virtual joystick to control it or change the color of the on-board RGB LED.

-### Lighthouse[pydotbot-overview]
+### Lighthouse positioning

-The DotBots firmware comes with a cheap indoor positionning system based on [Valve Lighthouse 2](https://www.valvesoftware.com/en/index/base-stations).
+The DotBots firmware comes with a cheap indoor positioning system based on [Valve Lighthouse 2](https://www.valvesoftware.com/en/index/base-stations).

-To get the positionning to work and the DotBots to be tracked in real-time the system must be first calibrated by clicking the "Start calibration" or "Update calibration" button below the grid map and then by following the instructions there.
+To get the positioning to work and the DotBots to be tracked in real-time the system must be first calibrated by clicking the "Start calibration" or "Update calibration" button below the grid map and then by following the instructions there.